cogdog/truwriter/README.md

 * **Show in archives:** Yes
 * **All letters lowercase:** No

 Also install and activate the [Remove Dashboard Access plugin](https://wordpress.org/plugins/remove-dashboard-access-for-non-admins/).
 This plugin this keeps anyone logged in as the secret user from even seeing the Wordpress dashboard.
 It also stops someone who is leaving a comment from getting inside the secret user profile and changing your "writer" password, which blows everything up.
+This plugin is not critical for the Writer to work, it just closes the back door a bit tighter.

 In the settings for Remove Dashboard Access plugin, restrict access to **Editors and Administrators** or just **Administrators** depending if you will have a moderator user.
 The default redirect should be for the main URL of the site.